Visitor FAQ

 The festival

-• All performances and rehearsed readings will take place inside a weatherproof marquee at Stage@TheDock, as well as the keynote speeches, networking events and Meet the Writer talks.
+All performances of our seven commissioned plays will take place inside a weatherproof marquee at Stage@TheDock, as well as the keynote speeches and Meet the Writer talks.

 The amphitheatre is in the former Central Dry Dock and has seen dozens of stage shows since it opened in 2016.